-Paying for a Case
+Paying for a case

-The traditional method is for the client to pay the solicitor’s costs of conducting a case at an agreed hourly rate.
-The Solicitors’ Practice Rules require solicitors to provide their clients with client care letters which should include at least basic information about charging rates and when bills are likely to be sent, and if possible, an estimate of the future costs.
+The traditional method is for you to pay the solicitors’ costs of conducting a case at an agreed hourly rate.
+The Solicitors’ Practice Rules require solicitors to provide you with a client care letter which should include at least basic information about charging rates and when bills are likely to be sent, and if possible, an estimate of the future costs.

 Conditional fee agreements

 To be effective a conditional fee agreement (CFA) has to be in writing and have a success fee (if any) limited to 100%.
-A CFA will be enforceable even if there is a breach of these conditions, provided there is no materially adverse effect on the client or upon the proper administration of justice.
+A CFA will be enforceable even if there is a breach of these conditions, provided there is no materially adverse effect on you or upon the proper administration of justice.

 Legal expenses insurance

 You may have the benefit of legal expenses insurance, which often comes as part of your motor or home insurance policies.
 This is often called before the event insurance.
 In these cases, the costs incurred on your behalf will be met by the legal expenses insurer.

 This type of insurance can only be obtained once the legal dispute is underway.
 It provides you with insurance if you lose the case and face an order requiring you to pay the costs of the other side.
 It may also cover the costs of your own disbursements.
 However, since the insurance will not cover an award of damages or payment of a court order, it should really only be considered an option of last resort.

 If you have a problem involving, for example, debt, family, housing or human rights, you might be able to get legal aid to help meet the costs of legal advice, family mediation and representation in a court or tribunal.

 You’ll only be eligible for legal aid if you’re problem is serious and you can’t afford to pay for legal costs yourself (although your financial situation isn’t taken into account for cases about mental health tribunals; children in care; or child abduction).